UBCSailbot/docs/docs/current/sailbot_workspace/setup.md

                     1. Check the WSL versions of Linux distributions with `wsl -l -v`
                     2. If Ubuntu's `VERSION` is 1, upgrade it to WSL 2 with `wsl --set-version Ubuntu 2`

-        2. Open Ubuntu to set up or verify its configuration:
+        2. Open the Ubuntu app to set up or verify its configuration:
             1. If you are opening Ubuntu for the first time, a setup process will run;
             follow the prompts to finish setting it up
             2. Run `whoami` to verify that it returns your Ubuntu username